juanfonsecaLS1/GEOG5995M_Practicals/README.md

 The following sections describe the basic steps to open the Python files, set initial parameters, run the ABM, and obtain the outputs from the model.

 ### Requirements
 The ABM was developed using the Anaconda distribution with Python 3.7.
-In order to be able to run it correctly the following modules should be available in the Python environment:
+In order to run it correctly the following modules should be available in the Python environment:
 ```
 matplotlib
 tkinter